lynchdean/toodle-remote-access/index.md

 > ssh -D 127.0.0.1:8080 -f -C -q -N \<username\>@student.computing.dcu.ie

 *Note: The connection will be killed when you shutdown/reboot your PC, otherwise you can use:*

 > ps -aux | grep ssh

-Take note of the process number found to the right of your username.
+Take note of the process number found to the right of your username on the connection to DCU.

 > kill \<process number\>

 # Browser configuration: